theochem/horton/doc/user_hf_dft.rst

 * :py:class:`~horton.meanfield.scf_ediis.EDIISSCFSolver`: the energy direct
-  inversion of the iterative subspace (EDIIS) method. [kudin2002]_ This method works well for the initial iterations but becomes numerically instable close to the solution.
+  inversion of the iterative subspace (EDIIS) method. [kudin2002]_ This method works well for the initial iterations but becomes numerically unstable close to the solution.
 It typically works better with a relativey poor initial guess.